huggingface/blog/smolvlm.md

 For SmolVLM, we closely followed the architecture from Idefics3, to the point that we use the same implementation in transformers.
 There are, however a few key differences:
  - We replaced Llama 3.1 8B with SmolLM2 1.7B as the language backbone.
- - We more aggressively compress the patched information by reducing the information 9x using the pixel shuffle strategy, compared to 4x with idefics3.
+ - We more aggressively compress the patched visual information by reducing the information 9x using the pixel shuffle strategy, compared to 4x with idefics3.
  - We use patches of 384*384, instead of 364x364, because 384 is divisible by 3, which is necessary for our pixel shuffle strategy to work.
  - For this, we change the vision backbone to use shape-optimized SigLIP with patches of 384x384 pixels and inner patches of 14x14.